Frequently Asked Questions

 How can I obtain information about off-campus housing?

-Does the Housing License Agreement cover housing during Thanksgiving, winter, spring and summer breaks?
+Does the Housing Contract cover housing during Thanksgiving, winter, fall, spring and summer breaks?

-, most of the residential halls will be closed.
+The Housing Contract covers fall and spring semesters only.
+During Winter Break, most of the residential halls will be closed.
 Housing residents are allowed to stay in designated residential buildings but an additional charge will apply.
 Residents who need Winter Break housing but do not live in an open Winter Break building are responsible for finding their own accommodations (i.e. a friend who lives in an open Winter Break building.)
 All residents - both those living in a Winter Break building and those staying in a friends' room - need to apply for winter break housing online and get pre-approval.
-Residents will receive winter break information in late October or early November.
+Residents will receive Winter Break information in late October or early November.

 When is the earliest I can arrive on campus for the fall semester?